eric-k-zhu/2wheeledTraveler/README.md

 ## Deployment ***

-- Where does the production system live?
-How would a new developer get access to it?
-- Are there any staging or pre-production environments that developers can use?
-- What are the various pieces that the fully deployed software uses?
-For example, with Heroku, what addons does the app use?
-- Is continuous integration or continuous deployment enabled?
-If so, where does it live?

--Our production code is hosted on GitHub in the 2WheeledTraveler repository master branch.
+- Our production code is hosted on GitHub in the 2WheeledTraveler repository master branch.
 A new developer can view the code as it is public but must first get permision from administrator Eric Zhu (ekzhu703@gmail.com) to contribute changes.
--Our fully deployed application will be hosted on the application stores, aka App Store and Google Play for iOS and Android.
+- Our fully deployed application will be hosted on the application stores, aka App Store and Google Play for iOS and Android.
+- At this point in time, continuos deployment is not enabled.

 ## Technologies used

--We are using a firebase database to manage users and their data -Our navigation is being provided by Google Maps
+- We are using Google Firebase's database to manage users and their data
+- Our navigation is provided by Google Maps
--Our application is being built off of the React Native infrastructure
+- Our application is built off of the React Native infrastructure

 ## Contributing

--Before contributing to the application, a new contributor must first request access from current admin Eric Zhu (ericzhu@live.unc.edu).
-Additionally Anna Truelove handles trello board management.
-Furthormore, a new developer must be added to obtain access to our firebase database
+- Before contributing to the application, a new contributor must first request access from current admin Eric Zhu (ericzhu@live.unc.edu).
+Additionally Anna Truelove handles Trello board management.
+Furthermore, a new developer must be added to obtain access to our firebase database

--Our team follows development best practices and should incquire with the current development team about team best practices.
+- Our team follows development best practices and should incquire with the current development team about team best practices.

 Our project website is: (http://2wheeledtraveler.web.unc.edu/)